apizzo1/Hindsight_2020/README.md

 **Select stock prices** are displayed in a line graph with the selected date highlighted, where they can be compared with up to two other stocks via dropdown menus.

 Finally, **national unemployment rates** are displayed by month.
-Data is highlighted from the beginning of 2020 to the selected date.
-The national average can be compared to other populations selected from a dropdown menu.
+The national average is shown first.
+Other demographic comparisons can be toggled via the legend below.

 ## Analyses & Discussion
 As a whole, our dashboard is equipped for you to draw numerous observations about interrelations among each of our featured sections.
 Given the vast amount of available trends, it is impractical to analyze every significant pattern.
 As such, we've only listed a handful of noteworthy examples of interrelations that we observed, but we encourage you all to go through the timeline and explore the data yourselves.